Drip or tube feeding

 - Are losing a lot of weight or not coping well with enteral feeding

-The feeds used for PN are very complex and are carefully made up in a sterile room each day by a pharmacist.
+The feeds used for PN are very complex.
+They are carefully made up in a sterile room each day by a pharmacist.
 Doctors and dieticians advise the pharmacist about your specific nutritional needs each day.
 They monitor you very closely while you are having PN.
 You will need frequent blood tests to check that your blood levels of potassium, sugar, sodium and other substances are normal.
-PN can have side effects, such as causing a high blood sugar level or affecting the way your liver works.
+PN can have side effects.
+These include a high blood sugar level or they may affect the way your liver works.
 When it is time for you to stop having PN feeds, your doctors will very gradually reduce them over a few days.

-This is called 'enteral nutrition' and means being fed with specially prepared liquid feeds through a tube into your stomach or small intestine.
+This is called 'enteral nutrition'.
+This means being fed with specially prepared liquid feeds through a tube into your stomach or small intestine.
 Different formulas are available.
 Your dietician will choose the most appropriate one for you, depending on your own particular nutritional needs.
 Some people may need to take all their food and drink this way.
-But other people may take some food by eating normally and the rest as liquid through the tube.
+But other people may take some food by eating normally.
+And then have the rest as liquid through the tube.

 Enteral feeding is only suitable for people whose digestive tract (stomach and intestines) is working normally.
 This is because the feeds still go through the usual path of digestion.
 It is not suitable if you have

 Enteral feeds can cause side effects.
-Because they are quite concentrated, some of the feeds can cause a bloated feeling and diarrhoea.
+The feeds are concentrated and can cause a bloated feeling and diarrhoea.
 If this happens, you may need to have your feeds more slowly.
 It is common to start off slowly and then build up the amount gradually.
 You may also need extra fluids through a drip to prevent dehydration if you have diarrhoea.
 There are several types of tubes for enteral feeding, including

 - Nasogastric tubes (NGT)